-The Compliance Committee fulfills its corporate governance oversight responsibilities with regard to the identification, evaluation, mitigation, and monitoring of non-strategic, non-financial risks.
+The Compliance Committee fulfills its corporate governance oversight responsibilities with regard to the identification, evaluation, mitigation, and monitoring of risks.
 The Committee has overall responsibility for monitoring and approving the risk management framework and associated practices of the Company.

 Starting in 2016, Shiseido has been working on risk mitigation through matching the 100 risks common to global companies against responsible departments, especially focusing on non-strategic/non-financial risks.
 Also, compliance programs are being prepared for the 4 important themes of "personal information protection", "bribery prevention", "cartel prevention", and "business partner risk prevention" identified in the 2014 risk assessment.